Lua utility module EventSequence

 Parameters:

-• p bool if true, the sequence will be paused; if false, it will be unpaused
+• p bool If true, the sequence will be paused; if false, it will be unpaused.

-Get whether or not the sequence is paused
+Returns whether the sequence is paused.

 Returns:

-bool true if the timer is paused, false if otherwise
+bool true If the timer is paused, false if otherwise.

-Get whether or not the sequence is active
+Returns whether the sequence is active.

 Returns:

-bool true if the sequence is active, false if otherwise
+bool true If the sequence is active, false if otherwise.

 generated by TEN-LDoc (a fork of LDoc 1.4.6)